Art, Art History and the Process within.

 3/31/2026

 There is a quiet moment in the history of painting when something begins to shift.
 Not dramatically.
 Not all at once.
 But enough that, once it happens, it cannot be undone.
 Up until that point, painting had largely operated under an agreement.
 However expressive or interpretive it became, there was still an underlying trust that the world could be understood through observation.
 That space would hold.
 That objects would remain intact.
 That what we see could, in some fundamental way, be relied upon.
-Continue reading here.
+And then that certainty begins to loosen.

 A Parallel Exhibition: Teaching, Practice, and the Next Generation of Artists